Gut health specialist in

 Orange, Dubbo & Telehealth

-As an Accredited Practising Dietitian with further training from Monash University in implementing the Low FODMAP Diet, as well as training through Crohn’s and Colitis Australia in managing Inflammatory Bowel Disease and Coeliac Disease, I have been trained to assess and manage complex gut issues, and in collaboration with you can come up with a plan to tackle the root cause.
-This will often involve a diet in the early stages as we try to work out what foods you can handle, but often also involves restoring the microbiome.
+As an Accredited Practising Dietitian with further training from Monash University in implementing the Low FODMAP Diet, as well as training through Crohn’s and Colitis Australia in managing Inflammatory Bowel Disease and Coeliac Disease, I have been trained to assess and nutritionally manage complex gut issues in collaboration with your healthcare team.
+This will often involve a diet in the early stages as we try to work out what foods you can handle, but often also involves supporting and restoring the microbiome.

-Our digestive tract is responsible for breaking down and absorbing nutrients from the food we eat.
-If we have a poorly functioning gut – either due to an organic issues, such as Crohn’s disease or Coeliac Disease, or due to a functional problem such as Irritable bowel syndrome or microbiome imbalances, then our ability to break down and digest our food is significantly reduced and can lead to poor health.
-My focus as a Dietitian specialising in Gastrointestinal Health is on improving your Gut Health, managing any health complications and helping you improve your diet so you know what foods you can and can’t tolerate – and hopefully over time, you can incorporate more foods back into your diet without symptoms.
+My focus as a Dietitian specialising in Gastrointestinal Health is on improving your Gut Health, managing any nutritionally related health complications and helping you improve your diet so you know what foods you can and can’t tolerate – and hopefully over time, you can incorporate more foods back into your diet without symptoms.

 Symptoms of poor gut and bowel health that a Dietitian can assist with include: